Chanterelle

 Chanterelle is the common name of several species of fungi in the genera Cantharellus, Craterellus, Gomphus, and Polyozellus.
-They are among the most popular of wild edible mushrooms.
 They are orange, yellow or white, meaty and funnel-shaped.
-On the lower surface, underneath the smooth cap, most species have rounded, forked folds that run almost all the way down the stipe, which tapers down seamlessly from the cap.
-Many species emit a fruity aroma, reminiscent of apricots, and often have a mildly peppery taste (hence its German name, Pfifferling).
-The name chanterelle originates from the Greek kantharos meaning "tankard" or "cup", a reference to their general shape.
+On the lower surface, most species have rounded, forked folds that run almost all the way down the stipe, which tapers down from the cap.
+Many species emit a fruity aroma and often have a mildly peppery taste.